+Small core specimens, representative of the overall concrete microstructure, were drilled from the concrete forms and exposed to a high temperature protocol to determine the CO_2 and H_2O amounts sequestered.
+The mass difference after water removal is assimilated to captured CO_2 .
 The specimens taken from the CSC-based concrete paver exhibited an average mass gain of ~3.4% due to CO_2 sequestration.
-This translates to 236 kg of CO_2 sequestered per tonne of CSC in the paver concrete formulation.
+This translates to 236 kg of CO_2 sequestered per ton of CSC in the paver concrete formulation.
 The specimens from the concrete hollow core slab exhibited an average mass gain of ~3.3%.
-This translated to 220 kg of CO_2 sequestered per tonne of CSC in the slab concrete formulation.
+This translated to 220 kg of CO_2 sequestered per ton of CSC in the slab concrete formulation.

-4 CONCLUSIONS
+4 Conclusions

-- 1. The unique, low-lime content of CSC clinker enables two separate opportunities to reduce the CO2 emissions at the cement plant.
-The CO2 released from the chemical decomposition of limestone will be reduced from 540 kg per tonne of PC clinker to about 375 kg of CO2 per tonne of CSC clinker.
-Additionally, the low-lime chemistry of CSC allows the reaction between lime and silica to occur at temperatures 200°C lower than that required for PC clinker formation, reducing the CO2 emissions associated with the burning of fossil fuel from 270 to 190 kg per tonne.
-This makes it possible to reduce the CO2 emissions from ~810 kg/tonne of PC clinker to ~565 kg/tonne of CSC clinker.
-A 30% CO2 emissions saving was measured during a first worldwide industrial Solidia clinker production, as predicted.
+- 1. The low-lime content of CSC clinker enables two separate opportunities to reduce the CO_2 emissions at the cement plant: - The CO2 released from the chemical decomposition of limestone: 540 kg per ton of PC clinker to about 375 kg of CO2 per ton of CSC clinker.

+• The clinkering temperatures reduction of about 200°C: 270 to 190 kg CO2 per ton clinker.

+This makes it possible to reduce the CO_2 emissions from ~810 kg/ton of PC clinker to ~565 kg/ton of CSC clinker.
+A 30% CO_2 emissions saving was measured during a first worldwide industrial Solidia clinker production, as predicted.
 Energy savings of 20% were measured (with only SHC taken into account).

-Production improvements remain to be done to reach the value assessed theoretically (30%).
-Nevertheless for a first industrial trial, these values remain extremely promising. - 2.
-The unique ability of CSC to avoid hydration and cure via a reaction with gaseous CO2 opens the possibility for the permanent sequestration of CO2 in cured concrete structure.
-It has been demonstrated that the curing process enables CSC-C to sequester over 230 kg of CO2 per tonne of CSC used in the concrete formulation.
-The CO2 used in the curing process and captured within CSC-based concrete is industrial-grade CO2 sourced from waste flue gas streams. - 3.
-Depending on the specific ratios of sand, aggregate and CSC used in the concrete mix, the final CSCbased concrete part may contain in excess of 3 wt.% of sequestered CO2. - 4.
-The combined effects of 1, 2, and 3 above, replacement of PC by CSC offers the potential to reduce the carbon footprint associated with the production and use of cement by up to 70%.
+- 2. The unique ability of CSC to avoid hydration and cure via a reaction with gaseous CO_2 opens the possibility for the permanent sequestration of CO_2 in cured concrete structure.
+It has been demonstrated that the curing process enables CSC-C to sequester over 230 kg of CO_2 per ton used in the concrete formulation. - 3.
+Depending on the specific ratios of sand, aggregate and CSC used in the concrete mix, the final CSC-based concrete part may contain in excess of 3 wt.% of sequestered CO_2 . - 4.
+The combined effects of 1, 2, and 3 above, replacement of PC by CSC offers the potential to reduce the carbon footprint associated with the production and use of cement by up to 60%. - 5.
 Unlike PC-based, concrete products hardened with CO2-cured CSC do not consume water.
 Thus, if necessary, the process water used in the CSC-based concrete formulation can be recovered during the CO2-curing process.

-ACKNOWLEDGMENTS
+Acknowledgements